 New $25 license plate rebate offer

-We’re offering a $25 rebate for new plates from Dec.
-1, 2019, to Dec.
-31, 2020.
+We’re offering a $25 rebate for new plates.
 That means you’ll get an Endangered Resources plate at the great introductory price of only $15, the amount the Wisconsin DOT charges to issue the plate.
 In subsequent years, it will cost $25 to keep the plate, money that goes to the Endangered Resources Fund.

 Print and fill out the rebate form and send it along with your WisDOT form MV2858.
 DOT will send you your new license plate and DNR will send you a rebate check.
 Allow up to six weeks for processing.